tensorflow/docs/site/en/community/contribute/community.md

 ### Blog and social media

 The [TensorFlow Blog](http://blog.tensorflow.org/) is full of great content both from our team at Google and the broader community.
-We'd love to hear what you have to say, so if you would like to submit an article for review, please contact the TensorFlow Developer Relations team.
+We'd love to hear what you have to say, so if you would like to submit an article for review, please contact us at tensorflow-blog@google.com.
+Note that we receive many great submissions, and setting expectations, we can only publish a few.

 On [Twitter](https://twitter.com/tensorflow) we share the latest and greatest from our community, and our [YouTube channel](https://www.youtube.com/tensorflow) has free educational content to help you create, understand and deploy models for a variety of applications.